purnima-jain/multi-datasource-and-jpa/README.md

 # multi-datasource-and-jpa
-Multiple DataSource (MySql & Postgres) with their own JPA Configurations and their own Initializers
+Multiple DataSource (MySql &amp; Postgres) with their own JPA Configurations and their own Initializers